 It might seem silly but it will feel like you are doing something together!

 There is no limit to how many people you can include in your online dinner date.
 Skype, Google Chat, FaceTime and Zoom all have the ability to have group chats.
 This means multiple people can all be cooking and eating together!

 Just prop your tablet or phone up on a stand and go about hosting an entire Thanksgiving meal!

 Once the recipes have been decided, it will be important for everyone involved to get their own ingredients.
 However, not everyone should be heading to grocery stores.
 If in the same area, you can appoint someone to purchase all the ingredients and safely distribute them.
 This could include dropping off groceries outside the front door of a home and sanitizing everything properly.

 Otherwise, there are grocery delivery services that are taking precautions to minimize risks.
 Please make sure to inform the grocery store that they are delivering to a high-risk or ill person.

 If you’re not into cooking – you can always order!
 Try to order the same food and always make sure the delivery service knows of any risks.

-Even if the gathering in your home is online instead of in-person, make sure to decorate for Easter!
+Even if the gathering in your home is online instead of in-person, make sure to decorate for Thanksgiving!
 It will help set the right ambiance and get everyone in the celebration spirit.

-Enjoy your Easter celebrations and stay safe!
-Having a remote Easter will definitely be a memory you’ll have forever!
+Enjoy your Thanksgiving celebrations and stay safe!
+Having a remote Thanksgiving will definitely be a memory you’ll have forever!